 Superior durability and a lightweight yet strong construction made Aluminum an ideal material choice.
 Anodized and clear-coated for a satin polish finish, the panels resist corrosion and require little maintenance, despite the area's waterfront location and variable weather conditions.
 A single lot of Aluminum had to be obtained to ensure a uniform appearance for each panel.
 Depending on the makeup of the Aluminum batch, the anodizing process could produce differing shades.
 By ordering from the same material group, the team could be confident that each sheet was just right!

-Thousands of Perforated panels were required to cover the exterior, but the team still wanted the appearance of one seamless, uninterrupted skin.
-The sheets were carefully cut so that the large openings would line up when placed side by side.
+The team needed thousands of perforated panels to cover the exterior.
+While still desiring the appearance of one seamless, uninterrupted skin.
+Fabricators carefully cut the sheets so that the large openings would line up when placed side by side.
 If the shear cut through one line of holes, the sheet set beside it would connect where the pattern left off.
 Although it required detailed planning and measuring, it would be well worth it for a flawless result!

 This was not the only precaution taken to guarantee perfection.
 In each step of the process—from fabricating to packaging to installation—delicate handling was paramount.
-Any scratches on the material would mean the panel would have to be thrown out altogether.
+Any scratches on the material would require throwing out the panel altogether.
 McNICHOLS packaged each pallet with the utmost care, placing paper between each metal sheet and securing the edges from damage.

 As a final safeguard, the team decided not to keep the material at the job site, instead delivering the sheets only when it was time to install that section.
-By keeping the Perforated Metal at the nearest McNICHOLS Metals Service Center until needed, the material was protected from damage and theft.
+By keeping the Perforated Metal at the nearest McNICHOLS® Metals Service Center until needed, we protected the material from damage and theft.

 Taking the museum's metal encasement one step further, the team decided to install not just one but two Perforated Metal layers.
 The layers were installed 5″ apart in a slightly offset placement, establishing a unique visual effect called a moiré pattern.
 This strategy adds dimension and interest in a geometric optical phenomenon—much "moiré" than meets the eye!